NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_catalogs.rst

       * Sea Ice = "seaIce"
-  * standard_name: (str) if a standard_name is not defined for a variable in the target file, use the equivalent CMIP6 standard_name defined in the appropriate `fieldlist table <https://github.com/NOAA-GFDL/MDTF-diagnostics/tree/main/data>__ if one is available.
+  * standard_name: (str) if a standard_name is not defined for a variable in the target file, use the equivalent CMIP6 standard_name defined in the appropriate `fieldlist table <https://github.com/NOAA-GFDL/MDTF-diagnostics/tree/main/data>`__ if one is available.
 If no standard_name is available, open an issue requesting an addition to the fieldlist tables(s) for your variable.
-The task force will create a standard_name if one does not exist so that the catalog builders and the framework can cross-reference the entries in the field table.
+The task force will create a standard_name if one does not exist so that the catalog builders and the framework can cross-reference the entries for catalog generation and data translation.
   * time_range: (str or int) time range spanned by file with start_time and end_time separated by a '-', e.g.,:
       * yyyy-mm-dd-yyyy-mm-dd
       * yyyymmdd:HHMMSS-yyyymmdd:HHMMSS